d-koppenhagen/scully-plugin-mermaid/README.md

 ![rendered mermaid image example](assets/example.svg)

-The resulting SVG is wrapped into an HTML `<div>` element with the class `mermaid-svg` that allows you easily to adjust some further styles.
+The resulting SVG is wrapped into an HTML `<div>` element with the class `mermaid-svg` by default.
+This can be changed to other elements / classes by adjusting the options.